 Spear phishing is like phishing, except the email addresses you by name, making it seem more legitimate.

-Whale Phishing is a heavily targeted scam, they will personally address you and pose to be from someone you know or trust e.g. your boss.
+Whale phishing is a targeted scam.
+The email will address you by name and sign off as someone you know or trust.

-Spoofing is when someone forges an email to make it look like it has come from a specific email address.
-If someone receives an email from you, but you didn't send it, then someone has spoofed your email address.
+Spoofing is when someone forges an email to make it look like it's come from a specific email address.
+If someone receives an email from you, but you didn't send it, someone has spoofed your email address.

-If you receive an email that looks like it's from a generic Xtra or Spark email address, it may not have come from Spark.
+If you receive an email that looks like it's from a generic Xtra Mail or Spark email address, it may not be from Spark.
 This includes emails that look like they're from:

-Phone scams present themselves in various different forms.
-There are a range of strategies a scammer employs to trick the victim including number spoofing.
-This is where a scammer disguises the original caller ID with a number they choose e.g. a local kiwi number, but the call is actually coming from overseas.
+There are many different types of phone scams and a range of strategies scammers use to trick people, including number spoofing.
+This is where a scammer disguises the original caller ID with a number they choose.
+For example, a call may look like it's from a local NZ number but is actually coming from overseas.